 Benefit service Exact fractional service is used to determine the amount of benefit payable.
 Pay increases Pay increases are assumed to happen at the beginning of the fiscal year.
 This is equivalent to assuming that reported earnings are pensionable earnings for the year ending on the valuation date.
 Final average salary For present value of future benefit purposes, final average salary was calculated in accordance with pay increase assumptions, but was not permitted to fall below the average salary reported in the data.
 Unknown data for certain members To prepare this report, GRS has used and relied on participant data supplied by the Fund.
 Although GRS has reviewed the data in accordance with Actuarial Standards of Practice No. 23, GRS has not verified or audited any of the data or information provided.
-In cases where submitted data was missing or incomplete, the following assumptions, based on average results for applicable members at the time of the last experience study, were applied: Data for active members: There were 4,207 members reported with a salary less than or equal to \$100 (after annualization).
-We used prior year salary (2,125 members), if available; otherwise high five salary with a 10% load to account for salary increases (1,197 members).
-If neither prior year salary or high five salary was available, we assumed a value of \$30,000.
-There were 3,813 members reported without a gender and 417 members reported with an invalid date of birth.
-We assumed a date of birth based on an entry age of 36 and female gender.
+In cases where submitted data was missing or incomplete, the following assumptions, based on average results for applicable members at the time of the last experience study, were applied: Data for active members: There were 4,943 members reported with a salary less than \$100 after annualization.
+We used prior year salary (2,706 members), if available; otherwise high five salary with a 10% load to account for salary increases (1,270 members).
+If neither prior year salary nor high five salary was available, we assumed a value of \$30,000 (967 members).
+There were also 4,341 members reported without a gender.
+We assumed female gender.
+There were 300 members reported without a date of birth.
+We assumed these members were hired at age 36.
 Data for terminated members: We calculated benefits for these members using the reported Average Salary and credited service.
-If Average Salary was not reported (97 members), we assumed a value of \$24,000.
-If credited service was not reported (170 members), we assumed credited service was elapsed time from hire to termination date (165 members); if elapsed time was not available, we assumed six years.
-If termination date was invalid or not reported (171 members), we assumed the termination date was equal to hire date plus credited service; otherwise the valuation date unless they are noted as a pre-July 1, 1989 hire, then June 30, 1989.
-If reported termination date occurs prior to reported hire date, the two dates were swapped.
-There were 668 members reported without a gender.
-We assume female gender.
-There were 87 members reported without a date of birth, we assumed a birth date of July 1, 1970.
-Data for retired members: There were 224 members reported without a gender.
+If credited service was not reported (170 members), we used elapsed time from hire date to termination date (118 members); if elapsed time was not available, we assumed six years of service.
+If termination date was invalid or not reported (160 members), we assumed the termination date was equal to the hire date plus credited service, otherwise the valuation date.
+If Average Salary was not reported (150 members), we assumed a value of \$24,000.
+If the reported termination date occurs prior to the reported hire date, the two dates were swapped.
+There were 3,800 members reported without a gender; female was assumed.
+There were 2,388 members reported without a date of birth, we assumed a birth date of July 1, 1970.
+Data for retired members: There were 257 members reported without a gender.
 We assumed retirees are female and beneficiaries are male.
 There were no members reported with an invalid date of birth.

-Unknown data for certain Data for retired members (Concluded): members (Concluded) Because PERA reclassifies disabled members as retirees once the member reaches Normal Retirement Age, we compare the members that PERA reports as retirees to our disabled group from the last valuation.
+Unknown data for certain members (Concluded) Data for retired members (Concluded): Because PERA reclassifies disabled members as retirees once the member reaches Normal Retirement Age, we compare the members that PERA reports as retirees to our disabled group from the last valuation.
 If a member was disabled in the prior valuation, we reclassify that member as a disabled retiree in this year's valuation.
-We reclassified 2,244 retirees as disabled retirees in this valuation.
-Changes in actuarial assumptions since the prior valuation The mortality improvement scale was changed from Scale MP-2020 to Scale MP-2021.
+We reclassified 2,130 retirees as disabled retirees in this valuation.
+Changes in actuarial assumptions since the prior valuation The statutory investment return assumption was changed from 7.50% to 7.00%.

-Percentage of Members Dying Each Year
+Percentage of Members Dying Each Year\